ppkantorski/Ultrahand-Overlay/README.md

 ## Features

 ### For Users
-- Instantly accessible from any game via hotkey or swipe gesture; no game suspension required
+- Instantly accessible from any game via hotkey or swipe gesture — no game suspension required
 - Launch and manage other overlays with per-overlay key combos
 - Install and run community packages from [Ultrahand Packages](https://github.com/ppkantorski/Ultrahand-Packages)
 - Control volume (up to 150% via bundled audio patch), backlight, and system settings on the fly
 - Real-time progress feedback for downloads, copies, and installs
 - Full touch support alongside controller input
 - Customizable themes, wallpapers, sound packs, and UI layout
-- Toast notification system: packages and external sysmodules/apps can push notifications to the overlay via JSON `.notify` files
+- Toast notification system — packages and external sysmodules/apps can push notifications to the overlay via JSON `.notify` files

 A growing ecosystem of [libultrahand](https://github.com/ppkantorski/libultrahand)-based overlays is available, all launchable and manageable directly from Ultrahand: